stephenberry/glaze/docs/variant-handling.md

 - `tag` and `content` must differ, and `content` requires `tag`.
 - Both representations are identical in JSON and BEVE, so `glz::beve_to_json(glz::write_beve(v))` matches `glz::write_json(v)`.
 - Under BEVE's `structs_as_arrays`, adjacent tagging projects to the two element array `[id, value]`.
 Internal tagging has nothing to project there — its whole mechanism is a key — so `tag` without `content` is a compile error in that mode.
 - `glz::json_schema` describes an adjacently tagged variant as a `oneOf` of two-property objects with a `const` discriminator.
-Unlike the internally tagged case, each alternative's own schema is nested rather than merged, so complex alternatives are emitted through `$defs` by reference.
+Unlike the internally tagged case, each alternative's own schema is nested under the content key rather than merged with the discriminator, so an alternative reached through `$defs` no longer needs its `additionalProperties: false` relaxed.
+(Whether a given definition ends up as a `$ref` or inlined is decided afterwards by the usual single-use inlining.)
 - Adjacent tagging is not yet implemented for YAML or JSONB, which support internal tagging only.
-Declaring `content` and then using one of those formats is a compile error rather than a silent fallback to a different shape.
+Declaring `content` and then writing or reading one of those formats is a compile error rather than a silent fallback to a different shape.
 MsgPack and CBOR are unaffected: they already encode every variant as a two element array (`[id, value]` and `[index, value]` respectively), which is the adjacent form.
+TOML has no discriminator support in either representation and writes the active alternative bare.

 ### Tagged Variants with Embedded Tags